davidde/mpv-autosub/README.md

    [Paste script contents]
    [CTRL+D]
    ```
+3. Customize the script with your system's subliminal location.
+To determine the correct path, use:
+`which subliminal`
+Then copy this path to the subliminal variable on line 3 of your script.
-3. Enjoy automatically downloaded subtitles the next time you open MPV!
+4. Enjoy automatically downloaded subtitles the next time you open MPV!

 ## Docs
 If you wish to modify or adapt this script to your needs,